johngage/TILBlog/content/books/Anil Ananthaswamy/Why Machines Learn.md

 author: Anil Ananthaswamy
 isbn: 9780593185742
 ---
+I'm building a radiative linked network model of the mathematics and computer innovations treated so carefully by Anil Ananthaswamy: cited papers, theorems, simulated chats between major authors.
+Pedagogical treasure.
+Patrick Winston-work of genius.
 # Why Machines Learn
 1. Desperately Seeking Patterns
 2. We Are All Just Numbers Here...